 The only exit into Petersburg from Interstate 85 is Squirrel Level Road.
-There is little reason for visitors passing along I-85 to need to use this exit, except for refueling at the gas station at this exit.
-Any visitor taking this exit would not have any indication of where they are, and would most likely return to the highway and continue on.
+There is little reason for visitors passing along I-85 to need to

 As this is a possible location for land uses of greater intensity in the future, a coordinated effort must be placed upon this important interchange.